 About the Mental Health Review Tribunal

-- The Tribunal has four legally qualified and four medicially qualified members and five locally resident lay members who are appointed by the Royal Court.
+- The Tribunal has legally qualified and medically qualified members supported by local resident lay members who are appointed by the Royal Court.

 - All the Tribunal members have received specialist training either in the UK or locally before undertaking these roles.